 Periodically, the hospital offers a Talking to Children about Cancer class.
 The class helps answer questions such as:

 - When and what do I tell my children?

 - What resources are available for talking to my children?

 - What support resources are available for my children?

-Each child visiting the hospital will receive a backpack complete with age-appropriate activities to occupy them during their visit.
+Each child visiting the hospital will receive an activity bag, complete with age-appropriate activities to occupy them during their visit.

 The hospital’s Library offers information for parents about talking to their children about cancer, books designed for children and teens about cancer, and entertaining children’s books.

 The Parenting Through Cancer Program is a support program designed to help children cope with a parent or loved one’s illness.

 Developed by a team of social workers, mind-body medicine and quality-of-life experts at CTCA, this program aims to ensure that every child whose loved one is diagnosed with cancer is given age-appropriate tools and emotional support to cope.